raksha-rane/Tic-Tac-Toe/README.md

 Each player is assigned their own mark (either X or O).

-Further, both players take turns and enter their square of choice.
+Further, both players take turns and enter their mark on a square of their choice.

 The chosen square is then converted into the mark of the respective players.